Glavin001/atom-beautify/docs/options.md

 **Description**:

-Do not show &quot;Unsupported Language&quot; errors when they occur
+Do not show "Unsupported Language" errors when they occur

 **How to Configure**